-Assembly Bill (AB) 118 (Nùñez, Chapter 750, Statutes of 2007), created the Alternative and Renewable Fuel and Vehicle Technology Program (now known as the Clean Transportation Program).
+Assembly Bill (AB) 118 (Nùñez, Chapter 750, Statutes of 2007), created the Clean Transportation Program (formerly known as the Alternative and Renewable Fuel and Vehicle Technology Program).
 The statute authorizes the California Energy Commission (Energy Commission) to develop and deploy alternative and renewable fuels and advanced transportation technologies to help attain the state's climate change, clean air, and alternative energy policies.
-AB 8 (Perea, Chapter 401, Statutes of 2013) re-authorizes the Clean Transportation Program through
+AB 8 (Perea, Chapter 401, Statutes of 2013) re-authorizes the Clean

-Page 1 of 16 Scope of Work January 1, 2024.
+Transportation Program through January 1, 2024.
 The Clean Transportation Program has an annual budget of approximately \$100 million and provides financial support for projects that: